History of Freemasonry: Morgan affair and decline in American Freemasonry (1826–c.1850)

 In 1826, William Morgan disappeared from Batavia, New York, after threatening to expose Freemasonry's secrets, causing some to claim that he had been murdered by Masons.
 What exactly occurred has never been conclusively proven.
 However, Morgan's disappearance – and the minimal punishment received by his kidnappers – sparked a series of protests against Freemasons throughout the United States, especially in New York and neighboring states.
-The protracted backlash led to many masons leaving the craft.
-The Grand Lodge of New York controlled 227 lodges in 1827, but only 41 in 1835.
+The protracted backlash led to many masons quitting.

 Under the leadership of Thurlow Weed, an anti-Masonic and anti-Andrew Jackson (Jackson was a Mason) movement grew to become the Anti-Masonic Party and made the ballot for the presidency in 1828 while gaining the support of such notable politicians as William H. Seward.
 Its influence was such that other Jackson rivals, including John Quincy Adams, denounced the Masons.
 In 1847, Adams wrote a widely distributed book titled Letters on the Masonic Institution that was highly critical of the Masons.
 In 1832, the party fielded William Wirt as its presidential candidate.
-This was rather ironic because he was, in fact, a Freemason, and even gave a speech at the Anti-Masonic convention defending the organization.
+Wirt was secretly a Freemason, and even gave a speech at the Anti-Masonic convention defending the organization.
 The party only received seven electoral votes.
 Three years later, the party had disbanded in every state save Pennsylvania, as other issues such as slavery had become the focus of national attention.